Please use all equipment in a safe

 Close dryer vents.

-Inside walls, under floors, attics, gutters and roof eves for mold and
+Inside walls, under floors, attics, gutters and roof eves for mold and water damage.

 Hard to reach locations such as tree limbs for owl and bird nests.

-Law enforcement to inspect under cars and trucks, inside shipping containers
+Law enforcement to inspect under cars and trucks, inside shipping containers and trailers.

 Law enforcement to inspect under ships and in ships hatches and holes.